 - To provide a high quality education that will give students the necessary skills for a highly evolving field of employment.

-- To develop cross cultural sensitivity with particular regard to the management of, and research into, the archeology and cultural heritage of the Mediterranean world.
+- To develop cross cultural sensitivity with particular regard to the management of, and research into, the archaeology and cultural heritage of the Mediterranean world.

-- To provide students with the educational background to find employment in the field of archeology or cultural heritage or the presentation of the past to the public through themedia, or to prepare them for graduate studies in these areas.
+- To provide students with the educational background to find employment in the field of Classics, archaeology or cultural heritage of the Mediterranean world.

 Students graduating from this program will have the following core competencies:

 - The ability to conduct research using appropriate information literacy, qualitative and/or quantitative data and linguistic skills.